 If \tB\ is calculated multiple times per event, event generation becomes highly inefficient because \tB\ contains the virtual part, whose evaluation is very time consuming.
-To improve the efficiency, we first generate events with the fake virtual.
+To improve the efficiency, we first generate events with a fake virtual contribution, proportional to the Born cross section, $V = \alpha B$.
+The value of $\alpha$ is arbitrary.
 We select those events that pass the selection cuts, whose weights in a final step are reweighted by the true virtual contribution.
-This way we can reduce the computation of the virtual contributions to few hundred thousand phase space points.
-The plots shown in the next section contain 200\,k points.
+In practice, we choose $\alpha$ such that the physical cross section changes only little with this reweighting.
+We have not made a systematic study to minimize the effect of reweighting, but chose $\alpha = 1/2$ after some simple test runs.
+Using the fake virtual, we can reduce the computation of the virtual contributions to few hundred thousand phase space points.
+The plots shown in the next section are based upon about 100\,k LHE's.

 The POWHEG method produces unweighted events.
 When we generate events with the fake virtual part, unweighting must be done using the NLO cross section obtained also with the fake virtual.
 After the events that pass the selection cuts are collected, we reweight those \beq \mathcal{W}\big|_{V = B/2} \to \mathcal{W} = \mathcal{W}\big|_{V = B/2} \frac{\tB(\Phi_B)}{\tB\big|_{V = B/2}(\Phi_B)} \,, \eeq where $\mathcal{W}\big|_{V = B/2}$ is the weight with fake virtual, and $\mathcal{W}$ is the weight with the true virtual part.
 Clearly, the new weight becomes dependent upon the underlying Born kinematics.